 - Real-time review sessions with your team and external reviewers.
 No need to refresh the page.

-- 4 unique compare regimes that highlight the changes applied to the new versions of the artwork.
+- 4 unique compare regimes highlight the changes applied to the new versions of the artwork.
 The compare mode literally has no competitors on the market.

 - Detailed reporting system that provides Project History for internal users and Full Reports for clients with the exact time of each action committed.

 - The video proof tool is only in BETA.

 - Users cannot attach files when they reply to the comment in the review tool.

 - No integrations with cloud-based storage software.